 The member organisations affiliated to Sedex offer support in their own countries, which include the UK, Latin America, China, Australia and the US.

-The organisation’s aims are “to exchange data, manage business risk, meet compliance and drive positive impact on people”.
+The organisation’s aims are “to exchange data, manage business risk, meet compliance and drive positive effect on people”.

 GOTS

-GOTS is the worldwide leading textile certification for organic fibres in the textile production, including ecological and social criteria, backed up by independent certification of the entire textile supply chain.
+This is the worldwide leading fabric certification for organic fibres in the textile production, including ecological and social criteria, backed up by independent certification of the entire fabric supply chain.

-There is no denying that environmental issues and safety are on the top of the list for certification.
+There is no denying that environmental issues and welfare are on the top of the list for certification.

-What GOTS textile certification takes into account as well is the farmer's working conditions.
+What this fabric certification takes into account as well is farming and the farmer's working conditions.

 This is why it's one of our favourite certifications.

-This common textile standard shows that textile processors and manufacturers can export their fabrics and garments.
+One of the most common fabric standards, it shows that fabric processors and fashion manufacturers can export their fabrics and garments.

 As a matter of fact, consumers are able to choose truly organic products sourced from green supply chains.